AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

 iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/AmineDjeghri/awesome-os-setup/main/docs/windows_workflow/setup_windows.ps1'))
 ```
 ### 2.1.
 Mainstream Software
-- <ins> Browser</ins>: I recommend Brave (or Edge or Firefox).
+- **Browsers**: I recommend Brave (or Edge or Firefox).
 Remember to change your sync settings to import your passwords, bookmarks...ect.
 - [browser_extensions.md](browser_extensions.md): useful extensions for productivity & security
-- <ins> Agenda & Mail</ins>: Google Calendar, Gmail
+- **Agenda & Mail**: Google Calendar, Gmail
    - create an app shortcut with brave & add them to the taskbar it will act like an app in windows, and activate the notifications.
    - You can change the theme and prioritize stuff like notifications (all new emails), signature...etc.
    - Download their desktop notifications extensions: [Desktop notifications for Gmail ](https://chrome.google.com/webstore/detail/checker-plus-for-gmail/oeopbcgkkoapgobdbedcemjljbihmemj) & [Desktop notifications for Google calendar](https://chrome.google.com/webstore/detail/checker-plus-for-google-c/hkhggnncdpfibdhinjiegagmopldibha)
    - Make Brave the default apps in windows for mailto and agenda (Windows search bar -> type in `Default apps` then add brave to 'mail' & 'agenda.'
 Go to brave://settings/handlers and add gmail and agenda.
 Open now the gmail website and accept brave as the default app.
-- <ins> Antivirus</ins>: Windows defender or Kaspersky Cloud free
+- ** Antivirus**: Windows defender or Kaspersky Cloud free
-- <ins> Powershell 7</ins>: Install Powershell 7 [link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?WT.mc_id=THOMASMAURER-blog-thmaure&view=powershell-7.3&viewFallbackFrom=powershell-7).
+- **Powershell 7**: Install Powershell 7 [link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?WT.mc_id=THOMASMAURER-blog-thmaure&view=powershell-7.3&viewFallbackFrom=powershell-7).
 Change the default terminal in Windows Terminal, and activate the "run always as administrator in the default profile"
-- <ins> Others</ins>: CCleaner, HWInfo (portable)
+- **Others**: CCleaner, HWInfo (portable)
-- <ins> Adobe</ins> : Photoshop, illustrator, premiere pro
+- **Adobe** : Photoshop, illustrator, premiere pro
-- <ins> Free photoshop alt </ins> : Simply the best. [link](https://www.photopea.com/)
+- **Free photoshop alt**: Simply the best. [link](https://www.photopea.com/)
-- <ins> VPN</ins>: ProtonVPN or NordVPN
+- **VPN**: ProtonVPN or NordVPN
-- <ins> Torrent client</ins>: qBitTorrent
+- **Torrent client**: qBitTorrent
-- <ins> Download Manager</ins>: [NeatDownloadManager](https://www.neatdownloadmanager.com/index.php/en/) + extension specially for videos + subtitles
+- **Download Manager**: [NeatDownloadManager](https://www.neatdownloadmanager.com/index.php/en/) + extension specially for videos + subtitles
-- <ins> Google Drive</ins>: download it on windows and put the files and folder that you want to be automatically saved on your drive, you won't need to everytime open google drive in your browser and manually put your files there
+- **Google Drive**: download it on windows and put the files and folder that you want to be automatically saved on your drive, you won't need to everytime open google drive in your browser and manually put your files there
-- <ins> Online Storage</ins>: Google Drive (15gb), Mega Drive (50GB) ...ect.
+- **Online Storage**: Google Drive (15gb), Mega Drive (50GB) ...ect.
 Use these Drives to store non-personal Data!
 It's better to have an NAS or an external HDD to store your personal data.
-- <ins> Microsoft Office 2021</ins> Buy it or buy a retail key for 1$.
+- **Microsoft Office 2021** Buy it or buy a retail key for 1$.
-- <ins> PDF editing</ins> Adobe acrobat (paid) or Sejda(free)(3 free tasks per hour): https://www.sejda.com/ (do not download the desktop app)
+- **PDF editing** Adobe acrobat (paid) or Sejda(free)(3 free tasks per hour): https://www.sejda.com/ (do not download the desktop app)
-- <ins> Tera copy </ins>
+- **Tera copy**
-- <ins> Notion </ins>
+- **Notion**
-- <ins> AnyDesk</ins> (portable + enable password) : access your computer from anywhere
+- **AnyDesk** (portable + enable password) : access your computer from anywhere
 - Bing wallpaper: https://www.microsoft.com/en-us/bing/bing-wallpaper?SilentAuth=1&wa=wsignin1.0
-- <ins> Audio </ins> : ear trumpet
+- **Audio** : ear trumpet
-- <ins> Nvidia Driver </ins> : Geforce Experience (no need for cuda if you code using WSL)
+- **Nvidia Driver**: Geforce Experience (no need for cuda if you code using WSL)
-- <ins> Screen recording </ins> : Screen recorder: OBS or native windows screen recorder `⊞ + G` or `⊞ + alt + R`
+- **Screen recording**: Screen recorder: OBS or native windows screen recorder `⊞ + G` or `⊞ + alt + R`
-- <ins> Screenshot </ins> : ShareX (portable) - screen capturing with regions and GIF recording, use `ctrl + print` (you can also import your settings, follow this [link](https://techunwrapped.com/can-i-take-my-sharex-capture-settings-to-another-pc/))
+- **Screenshot**: ShareX.
+Screen capturing with regions and GIF recording, use `ctrl + print` (you can also import your settings, follow this [link](https://techunwrapped.com/can-i-take-my-sharex-capture-settings-to-another-pc/))
-- <ins> Streaming services </ins> : Netflix, Prime in Windows store and browser.
+- **Streaming services**: Netflix, Prime in Windows store and browser.
 Browser is better in terms of stability, lists, content and vpn use.
 On the other hand, Netflix from the store app and Netflix on Edge browser  can handle 7.1 and 4k streaming.
 To add Windows apps downloaded from windows store in the taskbar or the desktop :Press Windows key + R then enter shell:appsfolder then drag and drop .
-- <ins> other apps </ins> :
+- **other apps** :
    - Privacy apps: O&O ShutUp 10: privacy control windows
    - WinAero Tweaker: Customize the Windows context menu & other stuff
    - DS4Windows: make playstation controllers work on PC: https://github.com/Ryochan7/DS4Windows/releases